david-coyle-sjc/SwiftRSS/README.md

 })
 ```

-As results you get a [RSSFeed](https://github.com/tibo/SwiftRSS/blob/master/SwiftRSS/RSSFeed.swift) object which contain a array of [RSSItem](https://github.com/tibo/SwiftRSS/blob/master/SwiftRSS/RSSItem.swift)s or, if something wrong happen the `NSError` which will give you the error from the network call or the parsing process.
+As results you get a [RSSFeed](https://github.com/alexchesters/SwiftRSS/blob/master/SwiftRSS/RSSFeed.swift) object which contain a array of [RSSItem](https://github.com/alexchesters/SwiftRSS/blob/master/SwiftRSS/RSSItem.swift)s or, if something wrong happen the `NSError` which will give you the error from the network call or the parsing process.

 ## How to contribute

-If you need help on how to setup this project or how to use it, please use [Stack Overflow](http://stackoverflow.com/questions/tagged/swiftrss).

 If you notice a bug, please open an issue with all the details and code to reproduce this issue.